programminghistorian/ph-submissions/en/drafts/originals/reverse-engineering-born-digital-artefacts.md

 ### Getting Started

+For this part of the lesson, we will work with files that we extracted from a disk image.
+The installation and operation of the VICE tools can't be covered here, and [you will find the necessary files to continue in the provided downloadable archive](https://github.com/programminghistorian/ph-submissions/raw/refs/heads/gh-pages/assets/reverse-engineering-born-digital-artefacts/reverse-engineering-born-digital-artefacts.zip).

 For this example, we acquired the cracked[^15] and a supposedly clean[^16] version of the Commodore 64 game “Summer Games”.
 A first glance tells us that those games come as `.d64` files, which is a disk image—a virtual representation of a physical disk’s content.
 Since we are interested in investigating the cracked version, we need to contextualize our digital artefact towards that.

 A standard Commodore 64 `.d64` disk image file does not preserve most hardware-based copy protections, which was common.
 The `.d64` format captures only the standard sector data of a disk and does not record the low-level, non-standard disk structures (such as sync marks, deliberate errors, or unusual track layouts) that many C64 copy protection schemes rely on.
 As a result, games or software with sophisticated disk-based copy protection often cannot be run or properly emulated from a `.d64` image.
 For preserving original disks with copy protection intact, the `.g64` format is preferred, as it stores the low-level information needed for these protections to function.